 Of course, we don’t know the answers to any of these questions because that’s not how the story goes.
 No one stood with Jesus.
 Peter denied knowing him.
 Judas betrayed him.
 His closest followers ran and hid so they would not be implicated as coconspirators in his “crime.”
 And in the end, the powers failed to kill Jesus because God raised him from the dead.

 - How have I harmed my neighbor today, intentionally or unintentionally?

 - How have I done harm to those whom God loves today?

-- Have I contributed to his death by passing by the beggar and looking the other way?
+- Have I done harm by passing by the beggar and looking the other way?

 - Have I been silent in the face of injustice, and therefore become complicit through actions, effectively killing the Spirit of our Lord and Savior and what he came to teach us about what it means to be God’s people?

 The good news is that on the other side of death is resurrection.
-We may participate in things that kill Jesus, but we have an opportunity for redemption.
+We have an opportunity for redemption.
 For in Christ, God offers us mercy and grace, no matter what the magnitude of our sin.
 It is important to ask ourselves, “How am I living into Peter’s invitation to repentance, confession, and pardon?”